 but I’m attracted to women

-so I must be a man,
+so I maybe I'm a man?

-but I know I’m a woman
+But I know I’m a woman.

 Then, two young women